Large-scale farms: Can we feed the world with permaculture?

 Permaculture on a large scale is a beneficial method of farming that can benefit the insects as well.

-Associated concepts are agroecology, restoration farming, regenerative farming, biodynamic farming and sustainable agriculture.
+Associated concepts are agroecology, restoration farming, regenerative farming, biodynamic farming, and sustainable agriculture.

 Quickly, what is permaculture?

 Permaculture is originally a sustainable concept for agriculture and horticulture based on closely observing and imitating natural ecosystems and cycles in nature.
 The concept was developed in the 1970s by Australian Bill Mollison together with his student David Holmgren.
-There are different ways to accomplish permaculture, including adding fruits and vegetables with varieties of grains, ensuring the crucial existance of biodiversity.
+There are different ways to accomplish permaculture, including adding fruits and vegetables with varieties of grains, ensuring the crucial existence of biodiversity.
 Farmers are embracing permaculture concepts where they study the relationships between the plants in their gardens.
 Then, they group them and combine them.
 Any waste products will be reused, such as through creating fertilizers.

 And what is regenerative farming?

 Regenerative farming is an approach to agriculture that rejects pesticides and artificial fertilizers and aims to improve topsoil regeneration, biodiversity and the water cycle.
-Regenerative agriculture integrates ideas from organic farming, permaculture, agroecology, agroforestry and renaturation ecology.
+Regenerative agriculture integrates ideas from organic farming, permaculture, agroecology, agroforestry, and renaturation ecology.
 Among other goals, it represents a form of humus management.

-You may ask, is it possible to achieve this balance between production and sustainability and make profit?
+You may ask, is it possible to achieve this balance between production and sustainability and make a profit?